Moving Fully Populated Server Racks During Data Center Relocation

 o Shearing of the mounting equipment — causing equipment to topple

 Rack-mounting kits do not offer protection to servers against vertical shock.
-They are designed solely to hold hardware in a static position with minimal portable functionality.
-Castor wheels fitted to the bottom of server racks provide very minimal movement.
+They are designed solely to hold the hardware in a static position with minimal portable functionality.
+Castor wheels fitted to the bottom of the server racks provide very minimal movement.
 It is never advised to rely on them during server rack moving.

 Fully populated racks also have a high center of gravity.
 Server rack moving without dismantling populated racks can pose a significant risk to individuals handling them.
 There is also the threat of permanent hardware damage.

 The internal components of all hardware are subject to the risk of damage by shock forces and/or vibrations.
 Especially so, when servers are rigidly mounted in a rack.
 It is also important to know that most insurance companies do not consider populated racks to be ‘properly packed’.
 This could mean that insurance claims for certain damages may be rejected.